chinenual/synergize/README.md

 ## Known Issues

 * If you have problems connecting, be sure to match the baud rate on your Synergy.
 Checking this requires opening up and looking at a jumper on the interface daughter board.
 Mine was originally set to 9600 (not sure if this was the "factory default" or if it was tweaked by a previous owner).
 As long as Synergize is configured with the same rate, all is good.
-I've since set mine to 19,200 and things work fine.
+I've tested mine at both 9600 and 19,200 baud and things work fine.

 * On MacOS, if you change serial parameters, you will need to restart the application in order to "reconnect" to the synergy with those parameters.
 On Windows, you can directly re-connect via the Connect->Connect to Synergy menu.

 * Due to the mysteries of serial port communication, attempts to save or load files to the Synergy will sometimes fail (often reporting a TIMEOUT).
 If this happens, a second try will usually succeed.
-Fixes introduced in 0.2.0 improve, but don't completely fix this.
+Fixes introduced in 0.2.0 greatly improve, but don't completely fix this.

 ## Voice Library